 true

-if the backend is available; otherwise, it returns false
+if the specified backend is available, otherwise returns false

 .RandomID() string